Love Poems About Death or Death Love Poems

 Fueled By Love

-Grief hides pain
+Grief hides itself

 behind a veil

-of anger, rage, and disbelief.
+of anger, fear, and disbelief,

-and every thought.
+and yet, it invades your every thought.

 Inside, you want to lash out